Texas Sheet Cake

-I added whole walnuts on top to decorate it, but the cake doesn’t really need them unless you just love walnuts!
-The cake is incredibly rich and tasty.
+The cake is incredibly rich and decadent.
 If you like fudgy chocolate flavors in your desserts you will love this recipe!
-This batch makes a large 11×16″ pan so it’s like a big sheet cake.
+This batch makes a large 12×17″ half sheet pan, so it’s a big sheet cake.

-Last year my neighbor brought a batch of this wonderful cake over to us when we got back from our North Carolina trip.
+Last year my neighbor brought a batch of this wonderful Texas Sheet Cake over to us when we got back from our North Carolina trip.
 She said she had missed us and wanted to welcome us back!
-A year has passed and she is moving to North Dallas in a couple of weeks so I wanted to surprise her with some of her delicious cake.
+A year has passed and she is moving to North Dallas in a couple of weeks.
+I wanted to surprise her with some of her delicious cake.

-She had a huge group of family over to help her clean out her large barn-type shed in the back of her property so I asked if I could make a meal for all of them.
+She had a huge group of family over to help her clean out her large barn-type shed on the back of her property.
+I asked if I could make a meal for all of them.
 I know what moving is like and the last thing you have energy for is cooking.
-So Chocolate Fudge Cake with Chocolate Nut Icing was on the menu along with a bunch of other stuff.
+So Texas Sheet Cake was on the menu along with a bunch of other stuff.

-Chocolate Fudge Cake with Chocolate Nut Icing is a really easy dessert to make.
-Here in Texas it’s actually referred to as Texas Sheet Cake.
-If you’re looking for a simple chocolate cake recipe to please your family, then consider making up this sweet chocolate cake recipe sometime soon.
-Even the it makes a lot, this cake will be cleaned out before you can blink your eyes!
-For those of you from Texas, this is also known as Texas Sheet Cake!
+Texas Sheet Cake is a really easy dessert to make.
+This is a simple chocolate cake recipe that’s sure to please your family.
+Consider making up this sweet chocolate fudge cake recipe and watch your family drool.
+Even though it makes a lot, this cake will be cleaned out before you can blink your eyes!

-Chocolate Fudge Cake with Chocolate Nut Icing is a wonderful tasting chocolate sheet cake your family will love.
+Texas Sheet Cake is a wonderfully tasting chocolaty, fudgy sheet cake your family will love.